Don’t miss a post. Join the email list.

 The Red Pill is many things, but first and foremost, it’s a praxeology with which to understand interactions between the two sexes.

 To that end, I want to work more Red Pill personal development into the blog (and being strong and in shape is a crucial part, but there’s so much more).

 Here is a link to the introductory post that goes a little further into this.

 Things are going to get crazy!

 I love to hear from you.
-Fill out the contact form below if you have any questions or just want to say hi.
+Fill out the contact form or leave a comment if you have any questions or just want to say hi.